 Fire extinguisher in jug

-What you need: several candles, matches, 1 teaspoon of soda, 150 ml of vinegar, a large jug.
-Let's experience: put a number of candles in stands next to stands; it is necessary that they stand firmly.
+What you will need:several candles, matches, 1 teaspoon of soda, 150 ml of vinegar, a large jug.
+Let's conduct an experiment: place several candles in holders next to each other; they need to stand firmly.
 Pour vinegar into the jug and add soda.
-Wait for the hiss to stop.
+Wait until the hissing stops.
 Light the candles.
-Now slightly tilt the jug over each candle, but so that the liquid does not overflow.
-Candles will begin to fade.
-Scientific explanation: soda in a jug interacts with acid (vinegar), and carbon dioxide is produced.
-He begins to accelerate oxygen around the candles, which is necessary for burning.
-Carbon dioxide is heavier than air, therefore, by tilting the jug, we can put out the candles.
-This is how carbon dioxide extinguishers act.
-Only such (without water) can extinguish the fire where there is electrical equipment.Scientific experiments at home with childrenPhoto: GettyImages
+Now tilt the jug slightly over each candle, but so that the liquid does not spill out.
+The candles will begin to go out.
+Scientific explanation: the soda in the jug interacts with the acid (vinegar), and carbon dioxide is produced.
+It begins to disperse the oxygen around the candles, which is necessary for combustion.
+Carbon dioxide is heavier than air, so by tilting the jug, we can extinguish the candles.
+This is how carbon dioxide fire extinguishers work.
+Only such (without water) can you extinguish a fire where there is electrical equipment.Scientific experiments at home with childrenPhoto: GettyImages

 Egg in a bottle